 When selecting this option the differences will be expressed as percentages of the values on the axis (i.e. proportionally to the magnitude of measurements).
 This option is useful when there is an increase in variability of the differences as the magnitude of the measurement increases.

 - Plot ratios

 When this option is selected then the ratios of the measurements will be plotted instead of the differences (MedCalc performs the calculations on log-transformed data in the background).
 This option as well is useful when there is an increase in variability of the differences as the magnitude of the measurement increases.
 However, the program will give a warning when either one of the two techniques includes zero values.

 - Draw line of equality: useful for detecting a systematic difference.

-- Draw lines for 95% CI of mean of differences*: the 95% Confidence Interval of the mean difference illustrates the magnitude of the systematic difference.
+- 95% CI of mean difference*: the 95% Confidence Interval of the mean difference illustrates the magnitude of the systematic difference.
 If the line of equality is not in the interval, there is a significant systematic difference.

-- Draw lines for 95% CI of limits of agreement: shows lines for the 95% confidence interval for both the upper and lower limits of agreement.
+- 95% CI of limits of agreement: shows error bars representing the 95% confidence interval for both the upper and lower limits of agreement.